deskflow/deskflow/README.md

 **1. Dependencies:**

-You can either copy/paste the command from [config.yaml] or use the script.
+You can either copy/paste the commands for your OS from [`config.yaml`](config.yaml) or use the deps script.

 *Linux, macOS, or BSD-derived:*
 ```